kevinding0218/InterviewDocuments/Q and A/BQ/Top Asked.md

+### Distributed System Pain
+Managing microservices is a pain, observability is a pain, data consistency is a pain, state management is a pain, fault tolerance is a pain, high availability is more than a pain, consensus is a pain, and failovers are a pain.

 #### Why Should We Hire You
 - Reiterate what you know about the role
 - Describe how your experience can address those challenges